 The Dehcho Collaborative on Permafrost aims to develop and mobilize knowledge on discontinuous permafrost distribution, evolution, and resultant landscape change trajectory in the Dehcho region (Northwest Territories) to better predict and adapt to permafrost thaw.
 Our lab is contributing paleolimnological perspectives to the collaborative.
 We are working to reconstruct landscape change in the Dehcho over the Holocene and link it to changes in lake ecosystem structure and function.
 Much of our field research is based out of the Scotty Creek Research Station

 In the Dehcho region (Northwest Territories), "drunken forests" are a sign of thawing permafrost.
 The conversion of forests into wetlands alters the transport of organic carbon and mercury to lake ecosystems.
-We are studying this phenomenon at the Scotty Creek Research Station.

 Giant Mine, a gold mine in Yellowknife, Northwest Territories that operated from 1948-2004 (Photo credit: L. Kimpe)